-Engage the back end of the rail until it fully seats on the vertical rack flange and the hook latch locks in place (see Figure 14).
+Engage the back end of the rail until it fully seats on the vertical rack flange and the hook latch locks in place (see Figure 9).

-Pull the rail toward the front.
+Pull the rail just past the front of the rack.

 Push the front end of the rail until it fully seats on the vertical rack flange and the hook latch locks in place.